...

 Along the outer wall of the Kyoto Imperial Palace, you might notice a line on the ground that isn’t covered by gravel.
 If you are wondering whether there is anything special about the line, the gravel wasn’t intentionally removed from that space!

-Because the ground of Kyoto Gyoen National Garden is covered by gravel, it is difficult for bicycle tires to run on the small stones.
-Therefore everyone passes through the same marking where previous bicycles also passed due to the lack of stones.
+Because the ground of Kyoto Gyoen National Garden is covered with gravel, it is difficult for bicycle tires to grip the small stones.
+Therefore, everyone passes through the same marking where previous bicycles also passed due to the lack of stones.
 A white line is then naturally formed as a result (´▽`*).

 Kyoto Gyoen National Garden is huge and takes a few hours to explore properly.
 If you need a break in between, visit Nakadachiuri Rest Area (中立売休憩所) close to Kyoto Imperial Palace’s Seisho Gate (清所門).
-Restaurant Higakisaryo (レストラン 檜垣茶寮) here is open throughout the day.
-The restaurant’s interior is in a bright wooden theme, which is a good match with the nearby leafy area (refer to the 3rd to the 5th photo in the IG post).
+Restaurant Higakisaryo (レストラン 檜垣茶寮) is open throughout the day.
+The restaurant’s interior features a bright wooden theme, which complements the nearby leafy area (refer to the 3rd to 5th photos in the Instagram post).

 Refer to the official website HERE for Restaurant Higakisaryo’s menu.